auctus-team/pycapacity/paper/paper.md

 Acceleration |  HPSM or ICHM | $x=By,~~ y_{min} \leq y \leq y_{max}$ |  ~ 300ms
 Velocity | ICHM | $x=By,~~ y \in P_{y}$ | ~ 200ms

 The average execution time was calculated using 50 muscle 7 dof musculoskeletal model introduced by [@holzbaur2005model], the model was used with `biorbd` biomechanics software.
+The experiments are run on a computer equipped with 1.90GHz Intel i7-8650U processor.

 # Acknowledgements
 This work has been funded by the BPI France Lichie project.